ctchipps/chipp-sfdx-plugins/README.md

 ## `sfdx chipp:data:files:upload -p <filepath> [-u <string>] [--apiversion <string>] [--json] [--loglevel trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]`

-upload multiple files based on a csv as standalone files or linked to records
+Upload multiple files based on a csv as standalone files or linked to records.
+The csv must have the following headers: Title, PathOnClient.
+The csv may have the following headers: FirstPublishLocationId.
+This utility uses the same setup as [Salesforce Dataloader for files](https://help.salesforce.com/articleView?id=000314772&type=1&mode=1).

 ```
 USAGE